Eyeing Russia nervously, Poles enrol in volunteer militias

 "I want to decide what country my son lives in, and what language he speaks," he said.

-His unit, also part of the National Defence militia, was carrying out exercises in a forest near Otwock, near Warsaw.
+His unit, also part of the National Defense militia, was carrying out exercises in a forest near Otwock, near Warsaw.
 New recruits took 5-km (3-mile) marches to test their stamina.

 "Let's be honest, at war we would likely be cannon fodder," Przybyl said in an interview.
 But he said it was his duty to serve if war does break out.